avillela/otel-target-allocator-talk/README.md

 This project can be run as a [Development (Dev) Container](https://containers.dev/) in:

 * GitHub Codespaces.
 [Check out this video](https://youtu.be/dRbUKhBtMg4) to learn how.
 * VSCode with the [Dev Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-See Step 0 below to learn how.
+Go to [Step 0](#1--install-kind-and-set-up-k8s-cluster).

-Or you could just run all of this sans Dev Containers, if you prefer.
+Or, if Dev Containers aren't your jam, then skip [Step 0](#0--build-and-run-the-dev-container-locally-optional) and go straight to [Step 1](#1--install-kind-and-set-up-k8s-cluster).

 ### 0- Build and run the Dev Container locally (optional)